MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3147-mark-verb-handlers-with-validateantiforgerytoken.md

 |Breaking Change|Non Breaking|

 ## Cause

- An ASP.NET MVC controller action method isn't marked with [ValidateAntiforgeryTokenAttribute](/previous-versions/aspnet/web-frameworks/dd492108%28v%3dvs.118%29), or an attribute specifying the HTTP verb, such as [HttpGetAttribute](/previous-versions/aspnet/web-frameworks/ee470993%28v%3dvs.118%29) or [AcceptVerbsAttribute](/previous-versions/aspnet/web-frameworks/dd470553%28v%3dvs.118%29).
+An ASP.NET MVC controller action method isn't marked with <xref:Microsoft.AspNetCore.Mvc.ValidateAntiForgeryTokenAttribute?displayProperty=fullName>, or an attribute specifying the HTTP verb, such as <xref:Microsoft.AspNetCore.Mvc.HttpGetAttribute?displayProperty=fullName> or <xref:Microsoft.AspNetCore.Mvc.AcceptVerbsAttribute?displayProperty=fullName>.

-## Rule Description
+## Rule description

 When designing an ASP.NET MVC controller, be mindful of cross-site request forgery attacks.
 A cross-site request forgery attack can send malicious requests from an authenticated user to your ASP.NET MVC controller.
-For more information, see [XSRF/CSRF Prevention in ASP.NET MVC and Web Pages](/aspnet/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages).
+For more information, see [XSRF/CSRF prevention in ASP.NET MVC and web pages](/aspnet/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages).

- This rule checks that ASP.NET MVC controller action methods have either:
+This rule checks that ASP.NET MVC controller action methods either:

-- [ValidateAntiforgeryTokenAttribute](/previous-versions/aspnet/web-frameworks/dd492108%28v%3dvs.118%29) and specify allowed HTTP verbs, not including HTTP GET.
+- Have the <xref:Microsoft.AspNetCore.Mvc.ValidateAntiForgeryTokenAttribute> and specify allowed HTTP verbs, not including HTTP GET.

-- Or, specify HTTP GET as an allowed verb.
+- Specify HTTP GET as an allowed verb.

-## How to Fix Violations
+## How to Fix violations

-- For ASP.NET MVC controller actions that handle HTTP GET requests and *don't* have potentially harmful side effects, add an [HttpGetAttribute](/previous-versions/aspnet/web-frameworks/ee470993%28v%3dvs.118%29) to the method.
+- For ASP.NET MVC controller actions that handle HTTP GET requests and don't have potentially harmful side effects, add an <xref:Microsoft.AspNetCore.Mvc.HttpGetAttribute> to the method.

-    - If you have an ASP.NET MVC controller action that handles HTTP GET requests and *does* have potentially harmful side effects such as modifying sensitive data, then your application is vulnerable to cross-site request forgery attacks.
-You'll need to redesign your application so that only HTTP POST, PUT, or DELETE requests do sensitive operations.
+   - If you have an ASP.NET MVC controller action that handles HTTP GET requests and has potentially harmful side effects such as modifying sensitive data, then your application is vulnerable to cross-site request forgery attacks.
+You'll need to redesign your application so that only HTTP POST, PUT, or DELETE requests perform sensitive operations.

-- For ASP.NET MVC controller actions that handle HTTP POST, PUT, or DELETE requests, add [ValidateAntiforgeryTokenAttribute](/previous-versions/aspnet/web-frameworks/dd492108%28v%3dvs.118%29) and attribute(s) specifying the allowed HTTP verbs ([AcceptVerbsAttribute](/previous-versions/aspnet/web-frameworks/dd470553%28v%3dvs.118%29), [HttpPostAttribute](/previous-versions/aspnet/web-frameworks/ee264023%28v%3dvs.118%29), [HttpPutAttribute](/previous-versions/aspnet/web-frameworks/ee470909%28v%3dvs.118%29), or [HttpDeleteAttribute](/previous-versions/aspnet/web-frameworks/ee470917%28v%3dvs.118%29)).
-Additionally, you need to call [HtmlHelper.AntiForgeryToken()](/previous-versions/aspnet/web-frameworks/dd504812%28v%3dvs.118%29) from your MVC view or Razor web page (see [Examining the Edit Methods and Edit View](/aspnet/mvc/overview/getting-started/introduction/examining-the-edit-methods-and-edit-view) for an example).
+- For ASP.NET MVC controller actions that handle HTTP POST, PUT, or DELETE requests, add <xref:Microsoft.AspNetCore.Mvc.ValidateAntiForgeryTokenAttribute> and attributes specifying the allowed HTTP verbs (<xref:Microsoft.AspNetCore.Mvc.AcceptVerbsAttribute>, <xref:Microsoft.AspNetCore.Mvc.HttpPostAttribute>, <xref:Microsoft.AspNetCore.Mvc.HttpPutAttribute>, or <xref:Microsoft.AspNetCore.Mvc.HttpDeleteAttribute>).
+Additionally, you need to call <xref:Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper.AntiForgeryToken%2A?displayProperty=nameWithType> from your MVC view or Razor web page.
+For an example, see [Examining the edit methods and edit view](/aspnet/mvc/overview/getting-started/introduction/examining-the-edit-methods-and-edit-view).

-## When to Suppress Warnings
+## When to suppress warnings

-- It is safe to suppress a warning from this rule if the ASP.NET MVC controller action has no harmful side effects.
+It's safe to suppress a warning from this rule if:

+- The ASP.NET MVC controller action has no harmful side effects.

-- It is safe to suppress a warning from this rule if the application is validating the antiforgery token through a different way.
+- The application validates the antiforgery token in a different way.

-## Pseudo-code Examples
+## ValidateAntiForgeryTokenAttribute example

 ### Violation